New York Targeted Adoption Provider New Hope Family Services for Its Religious Beliefs

 Just months after the OCFS gave New Hope Family Services a positive review, the agency changed course, calling one of the organization’s policies “discriminatory and impermissible.”

 Had New Hope changed any of its policies since the favorable review?
-No. But New Hope is a Christian nonprofit, and its faith teaches it that the best environment for children is in a home with a married mom and dad.
+No. But New Hope is a Christian nonprofit, and its faith informs its belief that the best environment for children is in a home with a married mom and dad.
 For that reason, New Hope does not place children for adoption with same-sex couples or unmarried opposite-sex couples.

 Instead, the organization will refer them to one of the other approximately 130 adoption providers in New York—the vast majority of which will place children with any individual who is legally eligible.